sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/agent.md

 {{< /language-toggle >}}

-#### Use environment variables with the Sensu agent
+### Use environment variables with the Sensu agent

 Any environment variables you create in `/etc/default/sensu-agent` (Debian/Ubuntu) or `/etc/sysconfig/sensu-agent` (RHEL/CentOS) will be available to check and hook commands executed by the Sensu agent.
 This includes your checks and plugins.

-For example, if you create a custom environment variable `TEST_VARIABLE` in your sensu-agent file, it will be available to use in your check configurations as `$TEST_VARIABLE`.
+For example, if you create a custom environment variable `TEST_VARIABLE` in your sensu-agent file, it will be available to use in your check and hook configurations as `$TEST_VARIABLE`.

-The following check will print the `TEST_VARIABLE` value set in your sensu-agent file in `/tmp/test.txt` if the first command (`check-cpu-usage -w 75 -c 90`) is executed successfully:
+The following check example demonstrates how to use a `TEST_GITHUB_TOKEN` environment variable (set to the token value in the sensu-agent file) in the check command to run a script that pings the GitHub API:

 {{< language-toggle >}}